open-policy-agent/conftest/docs/plugins.md

 ## Installing a plugin

 A plugin can be installed using the `conftest plugin install` command.
-This command takes a url and will download the plugin and install it in the plugin cache, located at `~/.conftest/plugins`.
+This command takes a url and will download the plugin and install it in the plugin cache.

+Conftest adheres to the XDG specification, so the location depends on whether `XDG_DATA_HOME` or `XDG_DATA_DIRS` is set.
+Conftest will now search `XDG_DATA_HOME` or `XDG_DATA_DIRS` for the location of the conftest plugins cache.
+The preference order is as follows:

+1. XDG_DATA_HOME if set and .conftest/plugins exists within the XDG_DATA_HOME dir
+2. XDG_DATA_DIRS if set and .conftest/plugins exists within one of the XDG_DATA_DIRS
+3. ~/.conftest/plugins

 Under the hood conftest leverages [go-getter](https://github.com/hashicorp/go-getter) to download plugins.
 This means the following protocols are supported for downloading plugins: